 Wayne L. Selle

-A staff member reported seeing a small black inmate chasing Officer Selle with a knife in his right hand, but the inmate was not immediately identifiable as he had his face covered with a t-shirt at the time.
 Inmate William Hearst was indicted for Selle's murder and committed suicide while awaiting trial.
-Four inmates were charged and indicted in Officer Selle's death; they were convicted of lesser offenses, including attempted riot, assault, and assault with intent to murder.
+Four other inmates were charged and indicted in Officer Selle's death; but they were convicted of lesser offenses, including attempted riot, assault, and assault with intent to murder.

 Officer Selle was a 20-year veteran of the U.S. Air Force, serving in Vietnam.
 He retired from the U.S. Disciplinary Barracks at Fort Leavenworth in 1972, where he had worked as a correctional counselor, then joined the Bureau.
 His wife Wilma, two sons, and one daughter survived him.
 Wayne L. Selle is listed in the National Law Enforcement Memorial on Panel 40, W-8.
 Wayne, you will never be forgotten.